 Client Overview: The Met

-SandenWolff has been a trusted collaborator with The Met since early 2021.
-The Met has engaged us on a range of projects from long form curator-led tour videos for more than 40 special exhibitions, to a collections-inspired multi-part series called Spotlight, to unique one-off films highlighting important acquisitions.
-We’ve also created films for massive long-term capital projects, like the renovation and rehanging of the European Paintings Department in 2023, the centennial of the American Wing in 2024, and the renovation of the Michael C. Rockefeller Wing for the Arts of Africa, the ancient Americas, and Oceania in 2025.
+SandenWolff has been a trusted collaborator with The Met since early 2021, working on a range of projects: from long-form curator-led tour videos for more than 40 special exhibitions, to a collections-inspired multi-part series called Spotlight, to unique one-off films highlighting important acquisitions.
+We’ve also created films for massive long-term capital projects, like the renovation and rehanging of the European Paintings Department in 2023, the centennial of the American Wing in 2024, and the renovation of the Michael C. Rockefeller Wing for the Arts of Africa, the Ancient Americas, and Oceania in 2025.

 Selected Projects